-- 13. The Council's policy on bonuses and performance related pay is that it does not operate bonus or performance related pay for its employees.
-The Council's policy on severance and redundancy pay is set out within the Consultation, Redundancy, Selection and Appeals policy, which applies to all employees.
-This policy states that calculation of any redundancy payment to an employee will be in accordance with the Council's policy in relation to Redundancy.
-Redundancy payments will be based on age and years' service in line with the Statutory Redundancy table up to a maximum of 30 weeks, however the Council retains the discretion under the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales Regulations) 2006 to offer discretionary payments. - 14.
-Corporate Affairs and Audit Committee has approved a temporary enhancement of the Council's Voluntary Redundancy Scheme.
-This policy currently enables a multiplier of 1.25 to be applied to voluntary redundancies that arise either as a result of a review within a specific service area or within a Council wide scheme. - 15.
-Where a Council decision to terminate a contract of employment and negotiate a redundancy payment, bonus payment and/or salary in lieu of notice amounts to a single payment of £100,000 or more, full Council will be given an opportunity to vote before the package is approved.
-This process is set out within the Consultation, Redundancy, Selection and Appeals policy.
-Where an employee is contractually entitled to a payment in excess of £100,000 on the grounds of redundancy, failure to comply with this would place the Council in breach of contract and leave it exposed to litigation.
-Therefore, it is proposed to include an exemption from the requirement to give Council an opportunity to vote on those cases where the payment of a severance package does not involve any discretion, because the Council is legally bound to comply with severance terms in any event.

-16. In the absence of any exceptional circumstances which render it necessary in the best interests of the Council to do so, the Council will generally not re-engage any individual who has previously been employed by the Council and left that employment with the benefit of a severance, early retirement or redundancy payment.
+- 13. The Council's policy is that it does not operate bonus or performance related pay for its employees. - 14.
+The Council's policy on severance and redundancy pay is set out within the Reviews, Consultation and Redundancy policy, which applies to all employees.
+The policy states that calculation of any redundancy payment to an employee will be in accordance with the

+Council's policy in relation to Redundancy.
+Redundancy payments will be based on age and years' service in line with the Statutory Redundancy table up to a maximum of 30 weeks, however the Council retains the discretion under the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales Regulations) 2006 to offer discretionary payments.
+Such discretionary elements will be approved by the Chief Officer Appointments Committee as a committee of full Council.

+- 15. Corporate Affairs and Audit Committee has approved a temporary enhancement of the Council's Voluntary Redundancy Scheme.
+This policy currently enables a multiplier of 1.25 to be applied to voluntary redundancies that arise either as a result of a review within a specific service area or within a Council wide scheme. - 16.
+Where a Council decision to terminate a contract of employment and negotiate a redundancy payment and/or salary in lieu of notice, if the total amounts to a single payment of £100,000 or more, full Council or a committee thereof will be given an opportunity to vote before the package is approved.
+This is set out within the Reviews, Consultation and Redundancy Policy. - 17.
+Where an employee is contractually entitled to a payment in excess of £100,000 on the grounds of compulsory redundancy, failure to comply with this would place the Council in breach of contract and leave it exposed to litigation.
+Therefore, it is proposed to include an exemption from the requirement to give Council an opportunity to vote on those cases where the payment of a severance package does not involve any discretion, because the Council is legally bound to comply with severance terms in any event. - 18.
+In the absence of any exceptional circumstances which render it necessary in the best interests of the Council to do so, the Council will generally not re-engage any individual who has previously been employed by the Council and left that employment with the benefit of a severance, early retirement or redundancy payment.